aditya109/journey-aws-cloud-architect/02-ec2-fundamentals/README.md

 - **Spot instances**: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
 You can get kicked out at any time.

 - **Dedicated Hosts**: We book an entire building of the hotel.

+## Spot Instances & Spot Fleet

+- Can get a discount of upto 90% compared to `On-demand`.

+- Define **max spot price** and get the instance while **current spot price < max**.

+  - The hourly spot price varies based on offer and capacity.

+  - If the current spot price > max price you can choost to **stop** or **terminate** your instance with a 2-minute grace period.

+- Other strategy: **Spot Block**

+  - *block* spot instance during a specified time frame (1 to 6 hours) without interruptions.

+  - In rare situations, the instance may be reclaimed.

+> Used for batch jobs, data analysis or workloads that are resilient to failures.
+> <span style="color:orange">Not suitable for critical jobs or databases.</span>

+<strong>How to terminate Spot instances ?</strong>